PRINT

 ENVIRONMENTAL AND SOCIAL INFORMATION

 AIIB’s Environmental and Social Policy (ESP), including the Environmental and Social Standards (ESSs), is applicable to the Project.
 As per the Bank’s ESP, the Project has been classified as Category A, due primarily to the scale and complexity of the involuntary resettlement involved.
-The environmental impacts and risks are typical of urban construction projects of this kind (large-scale housing schemes) as are the health and safety issues.
+The environmental impacts and risks are moderate and typical of urban construction projects of this kind (apartment construction in a limited urban area as are the occupational and community health and safety issues.
 These are expected to be temporary, manageable through adequate mitigation measures, and not irreversible.
 The social risks and impacts associated with the proposed Project are complex and are mainly related to: (i) the determination of land ownership in the areas to be acquired for sub-projects under Components 1 and 2; (ii) the need to ensure that people’s livelihoods are not adversely affected by the move to the new sites; (iii) ensuring people will adapt to life in high-rise apartment blocks and safeguarding the long-term viability of the housing complexes and services; and (iv) the need to identify and engage with the affected households and other stakeholders, including people living near the new housing schemes, from the beginning of the Project (especially the need to facilitate the active participation of women, young people and people of different ethnic and socio-economic groups).
-These issues will be addressed through the post-resettlement and other social programs (currently implemented by the UDA) and will be further enhanced under Component 3.
+These issues will be addressed through the post-resettlement and other social programs (initially implemented by the UDA but subsequently taken over by a Consultancy) and will be further enhanced under Component 3.

-Resettlement Action Plans (RAPs) and Environmental and Social Management Plans (ESMPs) will be prepared for each of the sub-projects under Component 1, including the two or three sub-projects to be identified for the 1,400 new units for families that have yet to be identified, and will have to be reviewed and approved by the Bank and disclosed by the Bank and UDA during project implementation The ESMPs must be approved by the Bank and disclosed before the construction contracts are signed.
+Resettlement Action Plans (RAPs) are being prepared for each of the sub-projects under Component 1 and will be reviewed and approved by the Bank before disclosing on the Bank and UDA websites.
 The sub-projects under Component 2 will be covered by the RAPs for Component 1, since the Component 2 sites have either been or are being vacated under the current URP program or will be vacated when the families from these sites move to the housing units constructed under Component 1.
 The RAPs will focus on the site-specific issues related to each resettlement project.
 It should be noted that most of the resettlement sites are located close to (less than a kilometer), and in some cases, are immediately adjacent to, the areas they originally occupied.
-Two RAPs have been prepared for Obeyesekerepura and Madampitya here and here
+Two RAPs have already been prepared and executed for Obeysekerepura and Madampitya here and here

-Under the guidance of the ESMPF, the ESMP will be prepared for each sub-project site.
-The ESMPs will analyze the potential environmental and social risks and impacts related to the project activities (during and after construction).
-The ESMPs will also propose measures needed to avoid, minimize, mitigate, or compensate for adverse impacts and to improve the environmental and social performance of the Project.
-During preparation of the ESMPs, public consultation will be carried out with identified stakeholders, namely with the project-affected people, to seek their views, concerns and feedback, to further enhance the project design and mitigation measures.
+Under the guidance of the ESMPF, the ESMPs have been prepared for each sub-project site.
+The ESMPs have analyzed the potential environmental and social risks and impacts related to the project activities (during and after construction).
+The ESMPs have also proposed measures needed to avoid, minimize, mitigate, or compensate for adverse impacts and to improve the environmental and social performance of the Project.
+During preparation of the ESMPs, public consultations have been carried out with identified stakeholders, namely with the project-affected people, to seek their views, concerns and feedback, to further enhance the project design and mitigation measures.
+The ESMPs are disclosed here

-A project-level Grievance Redress Mechanism (GRM) is in place to allow project-affected people to raise their concerns and resolve outstanding issues.
+A functioning, three tier Grievance Redress Mechanism (GRM) is in place to allow project-affected people to raise their concerns and resolve outstanding issues.

 PROJECT TEAM LEADER